xXleowXx/gitlab-charts/doc/architecture/backup-restore.md

 This document explains the technical implementation of the backup and restore into/from CNG.

-## Task runner pod
+## Toolbox pod

-The [task runner chart](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/charts/gitlab/charts/toolbox) deploys a pod into the cluster.
+The [toolbox chart](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/charts/gitlab/charts/toolbox) deploys a pod into the cluster.
 This pod will act as an entry point for interaction with other containers in the cluster.

 Using this pod user can run commands using `kubectl exec -it <pod name> -- <arbitrary command>`